 NHLBI’s women’s health research also seeks to understand the factors that lead to health disparities in minority women.
 For example, cardiovascular disease is more common in Black women than in White women.
 Black women are also more likely to die of heart disease, and at younger ages, than White women.
 We support diverse population studies that explore the intersection between women’s health and minority health.

 - NHLBI’s Framingham Heart Study, launched in 1948, was designed from the beginning to include men and women.

 - The Women’s Ischemia Syndrome Evaluation (WISE) study advanced the understanding of heart disease in women, leading to improved diagnosis and treatment.

 - The NHLBI-sponsored Women’s Health Initiative found that hormone replacement therapy does not protect older postmenopausal women from cardiovascular disease.

-- NHLBI research is studying risk factors for and causes of preeclampsia and examining how preeclampsia affects women’s future cardiovascular disease risk.
+- NHLBI research is studying the causes and risk factors for preeclampsia and how the condition affects women's future cardiovascular disease risk.

 - An NHLBI-funded trial showed that sirolimus is an effective treatment for lymphangioleiomyomatosis (LAM), a rare lung disease that affects women.